mattbaker/pipboy-explorations/README.md

 ## pipparse

-A simple parser of pip boy messages received on STDIN.
+A simple parser of pipboy messages received on STDIN.

 ```
 # Process live traffic